kkartas/APILinker/docs/index.md

 - **Extensible Design**: Add custom connectors, transformers, and authentication methods
 - **Production Ready**: Robust error handling, retries, and logging

+## Connectors Index

+See the list of built-in connectors with links to source files and basic usage in the [Connectors Index](connectors_index.md).

 ## License

 ApiLinker is released under the MIT License.
 See the [LICENSE](https://github.com/kkartas/apilinker/blob/main/LICENSE) file for details.